muxcmux/besedka/README.md

 pages, otherwise anyone can sign a user object, make themselves a `moderator`, and wipe all your comments.
 Signing the user object **MUST** happen on your back-end.

-Ok, now that you have been warned, let's sign the message.
+OK, now that you have been warned, let's sign the message.
 First, grab the secret from the config:

     $ ./besedka sites get my.blog.com